 If you have a tax debt, the IRS can issue a levy, which is a legal seizure of your property or assets.
 It is different from a lien — while a lien makes a claim to your property or rights to property as security for a tax debt, the levy takes your property (such as funds from a bank account, Social Security benefits, wages, your car, or your home).
 For specifics, see Levies on TAS Get Help and/or Liens on TAS Get Help for further information.

 This Notice is Your Right to request a Collection Due Process (CDP) hearing.
 You’ll have until the date shown on the notice to request a CDP hearing with the IRS Office of Appeals.
 See IRS Publication 1660, Collection Appeal Rights, for a full explanation of the CDP process.
 If you wish to appeal the filing of the lien and/or the proposed levy action, you need to timely complete and mail Form 12153, Request for a Collection Due Process or Equivalent Hearing.
-If you do not file Form 12153, you will lose the ability to contest Appeals’ decision in the U.S. Tax Court.
-If your request for a CDP hearing isn’t timely, you can request an Equivalent Hearing within one year from the date of the CDP notice, but you can’t go to court if you disagree with Appeals’ decision.
+If your request for a CDP hearing isn’t timely, you can request an Equivalent Hearing within one year from the date of the CDP notice, but you can’t challenge Appeals decisions in U.S. tax court if you disagree with their decision.

 You can also ask that the IRS manager review your case informally.
 You can obtain the manager’s name and phone number by contacting the employee listed on your notice.
 IRS employees are required to give you their manager’s name and phone number.
 For specifics, see Levies on TAS Get Help and/or Liens on TAS Get Help for further information.